 PageAgent is a browser agents tool with a free tier.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

 PageAgent is worth it if you need browser agents tools.
-Pure javascript — no python, headless browser, or special runtime needed makes it a solid choice.
+Runs directly inside the webpage as javascript, so basic single-page usage requires 0 headless browsers, 0 python runtime, and 0 browser extensions. makes it a solid choice.

 💰 Bottom line: Free gets you open-source javascript library by alibaba that embeds an ai agent directly into web pages to control ui elements through natural language — no browser extensions or headless browsers required